steveoro/goggles_api/README.md

 - customize `config/database.yml.example` according to your local MySQL installation and save it as `config/database.yml`
 - customize `.env.example` (as above) and save it as `.env`

-The project allows usage or direct testing as an orchestrated Docker container service, so an actual installation of MySQL or MariaDB is not needed in this case.
+The project allows usage or direct testing as an orchestrated Docker container service: you won't even need an actual installation of MySQL or MariaDB in this case.

-If you're using the orchestrated container, just choose a random password for the database.
+If you're using the orchestrated container, just choose a random password for the database in the `.env` file and read on below about [Docker usage](#Docker).

 ## Audit log